What is fetal alcohol syndrome?

-More than one million babies born annually in the United States are exposed to cocaine, alcohol or tobacco before birth.
-Now, an NIH-funded study led by Michael Rivkin, MD, of Neurology, suggests that such exposures may have effects on brain structure that persist into adolescence.
+More than 1 million babies born annually in the United States are exposed to cocaine, alcohol, or tobacco before birth.
+A National Institutes of Health-funded study led by Michael Rivkin, MD, of Neurology, suggests that such exposures may have effects on brain structure that persist into adolescence.

 Especially striking was the finding that prenatal tobacco exposure alone had an effect on brain volume that fell just short of statistical significance.
 "About 20 percent of women who smoke continue to do so during pregnancy," Rivkin notes.

-The study was published in the April Pediatrics.
-Rivkin and colleagues now hope to get funding to confirm their findings in a larger group of children.
+The study was published in Pediatrics.
+Rivkin and colleagues hope to get funding to confirm their findings in a larger group of children.